Start Strong FAQs 2023

 Services should record why a family has not been able to complete a declaration form.

 Declaration forms should be completed prior to children attending your service in 2023.
-This will ensure fee relief is provided to families from their first week your service operates in 2023.
+This will ensure fee relief is provided to families from their first week of attendance.

 Families cannot access fee relief unless they complete a fee relief declaration form.